B&B Italia

-B&B Italia SpA is an Italian modern furniture company whose products are sold worldwide.
-The company was founded in 1966 by the Busnelli family, who manages the company.
-On March 1, 2011, the Busnelli family became majority shareholders of the company once again and now own 100% of the shares.
+B&B Italia SpA is an Italian modern furniture company founded in 1966 by Piero Ambrogio Busnelli, who had previously co-founded C&B Italia (with Cesare Cassina).
+The company remains under the ownership and management of the Busnelli family.
+In 2021, designer Piero Lissoni was appointed as its artistic director.
+B&B Italia is part of the Flos B&B Italia Group.

+History

+On 1 March 2011, the Busnelli family regained majority ownership of the company and subsequently acquired full ownership of its shares.

-The United States subsidiary, B&B Italia USA Inc., is located in Manhattan, New York in the Architects and Designers Building above their American flagship store in midtown.
+The United States subsidiary, B&B Italia USA Inc., is based in Manhattan, New York, within the Architects and Designers Building, which also houses the company's American flagship store.

-B&B Italia has won four Compasso d'oro (Golden Compasses), the most prestigious Italian Design award.
-In 1979 Le Bambole Mario Bellini, 1984 Sisamo Studio Kairos, 1987 Sity Antonio Citterio, and in 1989 B&B Italia became the first company to be recognized with a Compasso d'oro directly awarded to a design manufacturing company.
-Since 1966 there have been over 1,000 B&B Italia designs (including prototypes).
+B&B Italia has won four Compasso d'Oro awards: first in 1979 for Le Bambole by Mario Bellini; then in 1984 for Sisamo by Studio Kairos; and again in 1987 for Sity by Antonio Citterio.
+In 1989, B&B Italia became the first company to be recognized with a Compasso d'Oro directly awarded to a design manufacturing entity.
+Since 1966, there have been over 1,000 B&B Italia designs (including prototypes).